skeptikantin/Ibex-with-Maze/README.md

 ## Setup

-* Clone or download this respository.
+* Download this respository.
-* Make sure you have Python 2 installed.
+* You will need Python 2; you can install from <https://www.python.org/downloads/release/python-2714/>.
-* You can test out the maze task by running the provided sample.
-In command line, navigate to the www folder and run "python2 server.py", then navigate to localhost:3000 in a web browser to see the experiment.
+* You can test out the maze task by running the file *server.py* in the folder www/ using python 2.
+You can do this in a python application, or from in the terminal navigate to the www folder and run "python2 server.py".
+Then, navigate to localhost:3000 in a web browser to see the sample experiment.

 Note: If you want to add Maze functionality to an existing Ibex implementation (for instance, to run experiments on Ibex farm), these are the changed files:
 * Addition of Maze.css and MazeSeparator.css in the css_includes folder